Smileyquisourit/py_utils/docs/source/demo/1-database.rst

             self._connection.execute("PRAGMA foreign_keys = ON")
             self._cursor = self._connection.cursor()

-We will rely on the `FOREIGN KEY` to ensure the coherence of our data, so it's a good idea to check now that the `foreign_keys` option is correctly activated.
-If the option isn't activated, it will not break immediatly our application, but it can cause it to malfunction in the future, so we can log a
+We rely on `FOREIGN KEY` constraints to ensure the consistency of our data, so it’s a good idea to check that the foreign keys option is correctly activated.
+If it’s not, it won’t immediately break our application, but it could cause malfunctions in the future, so we’ll log a warning:
-warning:

 .. code-block:: python